BOARD OF DIRECTORS MANDATE

 - Board committees and selection

-The Board has approved mandates for each Board committee and shall approve mandates for each new Board committee.
+The Board shall approve mandates for each Board committee.
 The Board has delegated to the applicable committee those duties and responsibilities set out in each committee’s mandate.
-At least annually, each mandate shall be reviewed by the Corporate Governance Committee and any suggested amendments brought to the Board for consideration and approval.
+At least once every three years, each mandate shall be reviewed by the Corporate Governance Committee and any suggested amendments brought to the Board for consideration and approval.

-The Corporate Governance Committee, in consultation with the Board chair, will annually recommend to the Board those directors it considers qualified for appointment, or reappointment as the case may be, to each Board committee.
-Committee assignments will be reviewed annually and rotation of assignments will be considered periodically, taking into account the special expertise and knowledge required for each position, applicable regulatory requirements, directors’ interest, abilities and prior committee service, and the directors’ available time to devote for committee service.
-When a vacancy occurs at any time in the membership of any Board committee, the Corporate Governance Committee will recommend to the Board, in consultation with the Board chair, a director to fill such vacancy.
+The Corporate Governance Committee, in consultation with the Board chair as well as with the committee chairs in respect of the committees which they respectively chair, will annually recommend to the Board those directors it considers qualified for appointment, or reappointment as the case may be, to each Board committee.
+Committee assignments will be reviewed annually and rotation of assignments will be considered periodically, taking into account the special expertise and knowledge required for each position, applicable regulatory requirements, directors’ interests, abilities and prior committee service, and the directors’ available time to devote for committee service.
+When a vacancy occurs at any time in the membership of any Board committee, the Corporate Governance Committee will recommend to the Board, in consultation with the Board chair as well as with the chair of such committee, a director to fill such vacancy.

 - Independent directors